-The 2022 South Dakota Election Study was conducted between September 28th and October 10th 2022 by The SDSU Poll, a non-partisan research group housed in the School of American and Global Studies at South Dakota State University.
+The 2022 South Dakota Election Study was conducted between September 28th and October 10th 2022 by The South Dakota Polling Project, a non-partisan research group housed in the School of American and Global Studies at South Dakota State University.
 This poll is similar to election surveys conducted in May 2022 and October 2020.
 In this survey, 565 registered South Dakota voters answered questions about the upcoming November election.
 The margin of error of this survey was +/- 4 percent, on par with other state-wide polls.

 In previous press releases, we looked at South Dakotan’s preferences in the gubernatorial race and attitudes on the issue of abortion.
 Today, we explore South Dakotans’ attitudes toward two measures that will appear on the November ballot.

 Under the Affordable Care Act, states may expand Medicaid coverage to people making up to 138% of the federal poverty level.
 So far, 38 states have opted to expand coverage, 12 have not.
 Proponents cite the reductions in the rate of uninsured citizens after expansion and certain cost savings associated with the expansion.
 Opponents see it as federal overreach and fear that costs will climb dramatically as the expansion is implemented over time.

 However, Medicaid expansion is politically popular.
 Many Republican-controlled state legislatures have adopted expansion by statute.
 Others like Idaho, Utah, Nebraska, and Oklahoma have expanded through popular initiatives, bypassing legislatures that have not expanded.